Symplectic Homology and 3-dimensional Besse Manifolds with vanishing first Chern class: Computation of of a Besse structure

-Recall that the Seifert fibration is obtained by performing multiple surgeries on each fiber of the trivial $S^1$-bundle over a genus $g$ surface according to our data.
-Let $\Sigma$ be a genus $g$ compact surface with $k+1$ boundary components.
-This punctured surface can be represented as a CW-complex by taking a 0-cell, $2g+k+1$ 1-cells (where $2g$ of them come from the genus and $k+1$ from the boundary components), and a 2-cell.
+Recall that a Seifert fibration is obtained by performing multiple surgeries on each fiber of the trivial $S^1$ bundle over a surface of genus $g$ according to our data.
+Let $\Sigma$ be a compact Riemann surface of genus $g$ with $k+1$ boundary components.
+This surface with boundary can be represented as a CW-complex by taking a 0-cell, $2g+k+1$ 1-cells (where $2g$ of them come from the genus and $k+1$ from the boundary components), and a 2-cell.
 (Figure \ref{surf})

 Then, by taking the product cell structure, the total space $\mathcal{E}$ of the trivial $S^1$-bundle $\pi:\mathcal{E}\rightarrow \Sigma$ over $\Sigma$ as a CW-complex consists of a 0-cell, $2g+k+2$ 1-cells, $2g+k+2$ 2-cells, and a 3-cell.
 Label the 0-cell and the 3-cell as $e_0$ and $e_3$.
 Among the $2g+k+2$ 1-cells, $2g$ of them, labeled $\sigma_l,\tau_l$ $(l=1,\dots,g)$, are from the genus, $k+1$ of them, labeled $\mu_j$ $(j=1,\dots,k+1)$, are from the boundary components of $\Sigma$, and the remaining one, labeled $\lambda$, is from a fiber $S^1$.
 Among the $2g+k+2$ 2-cells, $2g$ of them, labeled $\mathfrak{S}_l,\mathfrak{T}_l$ $(l=1,\dots,g)$, are from products of 1-cells in $\Sigma$ from the genus and $S^1$, $k+1$ of them, labeled $\mathfrak{M}_j$ $(j=1,\dots,k+1)$, are from products of 1-cells in $\Sigma$ from its boundary components and $S^1$ (hence each of them will be the boundary components of $\mathcal{E}$), and the remaining one, labeled $\mathfrak{B}$, is from the 2-cell of $\Sigma$.